Stocks slip, bond yields bounce as oil fuels inflation angst

 - U.S. 10-year Treasury yields gain 4.5 basis points

-HONG KONG, Oct 6 (Reuters) - From Europe to Asia, shares fell and government bond yields rose on Wednesday as oil prices hit their highest in seven years, fuelling concerns about rising inflation.
+LONDON, Oct 6 (Reuters) - Shares fell and government bond yields rose across the world on Wednesday as oil prices hit their highest in seven years, fuelling concerns about rising inflation.

-The mood was set to hit Wall Street, where U.S. futures gauges pointed to losses of 0.9%-1.1%.
+The mood was set to hit Wall Street, where U.S. futures gauges pointed to losses of around 1.5%. ,

-Concerns about energy supply and a decision on Monday by producers to stick to a planned output increase rather than raising it further were behind the increases.
+Behind oil's gains were concerns about energy supply and a decision on Monday by producers to stick to a planned output increase rather than raising it further.

-Inflation angst drove a sell-off in longer-dated U.S. Treasuries and euro zone benchmark debt, and supported the dollar.
+The angst over inflation drove a sell-off in longer-dated U.S. Treasuries and euro zone benchmark debt, and supported the dollar.

 "Higher oil - and commodity prices in general in terms of gas and oil - are feeding through into higher bond yields, because it has an inflationary implication," said Mike Bell, global market strategist at JP Morgan Asset Management.